sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

     CALL _SYS_STATISTICS.Trigger_Test_Alert(?, 4, 'High test alert');
     ```

-    An alert will appear in the SAP HANA Cockpit and a notification will be sent to the SAP Alert Notification Service.
-In the SAP Alert Notification Service, the previously edited subscription will trigger the command in the SAP Automation Pilot.
+    An alert will appear in the SAP HANA Cockpit and a notification will be sent to the SAP Alert Notification service.
+In the SAP Alert Notification service, the previously edited subscription will trigger the command in the SAP Automation Pilot.

 7. Open **Executions** in the SAP Automation Pilot.
 Notice that this time, the execution succeeded.
 Select the just run execution.